balarcode/deep-learning/README.md

 # deep-learning

-Practical implementation of selected algorithms, concepts and techniques in deep learning applied to various domains or applications.
+Practical implementation of selected algorithms, concepts and techniques in deep learning applied to various domains and applications.

 The implementation includes insightful comments and notes for anyone interested in learning.